Wildhoney/Switzerland/README.md

 <x-countries />
 ```

-For the `x-countries` component we have a view but no controller &ndash; instead the default controller has been applied.
+You may have noticed for the `x-countries` component we have a view but no associated controller &ndash; instead we're using the default controller as our component doesn't yet have any specialised internal prop requirements.
 The view takes `props` from the controller and has a side-effect of writing to the DOM using [`morphdom`](https://github.com/patrick-steele-idem/morphdom).
 It's worth noting that Switzerland doesn't encourage JSX as it's non-standard and unlikely to ever be integrated into the JS spec, and thus you're forced to adopt its associated toolset in perpetuity.
 However there's nothing at all preventing you from introducting a build step to transform your JSX into hyperdom.

 Let's take the next step and supply the list of countries via HTML attributes.
 For this example we'll introduce a specialised controller and use the Switzerland types which transform HTML string attributes into more appropriate representations, such as `Number`, `BigInt`, etc...